 This radical new approach means that almost any component design becomes castable, massively increasing the flexibility and potential of cast components which, in turn, transform the cost dynamics of their creation and performance.

-Recycled aluminium can now totally replace primary aluminium.
+Recycled aluminium can replace primary aluminium everywhere.

-By adopting topology optimisation, enhanced casting solidification simulation, mapped performance predictions, and additive tooling techniques it is now possible to create castings that are organic in design, geometrically free, de-risked, and fully mass optimised.
-This is Sarginsons approach, this is the future.
+Variable TYE simulations enables full topology optimisation, enhanced solidification, digital twins, mapped performance predictions, and additive tooling techniques resulting in casting designs that are organic, geometrically free, de-risked, and fully mass optimised.

 Focussing on the technology of aluminium casting improves Sarginsons ability to control the variables and uncertainties of the casting process.
 This enhances design flexibility, whilst improving component performance and reducing costs.